alexmdodge/video-everything/README.md

 ## Hosting Content

-You can point the samples at any content, but to get things off the ground this repo contains a sample encoded HLS/DASH-CMAF playlist with a single bitrate variation located in the `.content` directory.
+You can point the samples at any content, but to get things off the ground this repo contains a sample encoded HLS/DASH-CMAF playlist with a two bitrate variations located in the `.content` directory.

 Before moving on to each platform, pop into that directory and run: